 - If the piping system has a mixture of SDR pipe, you should test to the higher SDR's (thinner walled pipe's) testing requirements.
-For example, if the piping system contains SDR 17.6 pipe and SDR 11 piping, you should test to the requirements of the SDR 17.6 piping. - If the piping system contains SDR 17.6 pipe and has an intended operating pressure of 65 psi or lower, the system must be tested at 100 psi. - If the piping system contains SDR 17.6 pipe and has an intended operating pressure higher than 65 psi, the system must be tested at 150% of the intended operating pressure or a maximum of 160 psi. - If the system contains only SDR 11 or heavier-walled pipe (lower SDR) and has an intended operating pressure of 100 psi or less, the system must be tested at 150 psi. - If the system contains only SDR 11 or heavier-walled pipe (lower SDR) and has an intended operating pressure higher than 100 psi, the system must be tested at 150% of the intended operating pressure. - If you have concerns regarding your testing pressure, please contact Aquatherm.
-Exceptions to the required pressure test must be given via written confirmation from Aquatherm.
+For example, if the piping system contains SDR 17.6 pipe and SDR 11 piping, you should test to the requirements of the SDR 17.6 piping. - If the piping system contains SDR 17.6 pipe and has an intended operating pressure of 65 psi or lower, the system must be tested at 100 psi. - If the piping system contains SDR 17.6 pipe and has an intended operating pressure higher than 65 psi, the system must be tested at 150% of the intended operating pressure or a maximum of 200 psi7. - If the system contains only SDR 11 or heavier-walled pipe (lower SDR) and has an intended operating pressure of 100 psi or less, the system must be tested at 150 psi. - If the system contains only SDR 11 or heavier-walled pipe (lower SDR) and has an intended operating pressure higher than 100 psi, the system must be tested at 150% of the intended operating pressure. - If you have concerns regarding your testing pressure, please contact Aquatherm.